bchase1/myBikePlace/applicationFlow.md

 	4. If authentication fails, show error message/page

 ## View Bike Information
-	1. Page sends a request to view bike information servlet along with criteria (year of make, bike make, bike name, etc)
+	1. Page sends a request to view bike information servlet along with user id
-	2. Servlet uses the bikeinformation dao to select bike information according to criteria
+	2. Servlet uses the GenericDao to select bike information according to user id
 	3. Dao performs select and creates bike information objects from results
-	4. Dao returns list of bike information matching criteria to servlet
+	4. Dao returns list of bike information matching user id to servlet
-	5. Servlet sends list back to bike information jsp
+	5. Servlet sends list back to bikes jsp
-	6. bike information jsp displays the bike information
+	6. bikes jsp displays the bike information
-	7. Consider paging results so page does not get super long and too much data is sent

 ## View Bike Ride Information
-	1. Page sends a request to view bike ride information servlet along with criteria (start and end point, distance, etc)
+	1. Page sends a request to view bike ride information servlet along with user id
-	2. Servlet uses the bikerideinformation dao to select bike ride information according to criteria
+	2. Servlet uses the GenericDao to select bike ride information according to user id
 	3. Dao performs select and creates bike ride information objects from results
-	4. Dao returns list of bike ride information matching criteria to servlet
+	4. Dao returns list of bike ride information matching user id to servlet
-	5. Servlet sends list back to bike ride information jsp
+	5. Servlet sends list back to bikeRides jsp
-	6. bike ride information jsp displays the bike ride information
+	6. bikeRides jsp displays the bike ride information
-	7. Consider paging results so page does not get super long and too much data is sent

-## About
+## About Me
-	1. Static page - html only?
-	2. Consider making contact info configurable
+	1. Page where a user can get their user information

 ## Add Bike Information
 	1. Option only available to logged in users with proper role
 	2. User enters bike information